jakeyoos/documents/01_lookml_basics.md

 **Fields** live inside of views.

 **Views** are stored in view files, which you'll see listed on the left hand side of this page.
-Techncially speaking you can define more than one view inside a single view file, but we discourage it, because it can be hard to find things.
+Techncially speaking you can define more than one view inside a single view file, but we discourage it because it can be hard to find things.
 Similarly, we suggest that you name your view files according to the view that's inside them.
 Feel free to check out the <a href="https://learn2.looker.com/projects/e-commerce/files/orders.view.lkml" style="font-family:Monaco,Menlo,Consolas,Courier New,monospace;">orders</a> view file if you want to see what a view - and its fields - looks like.
 We'll explain all of their contents in subsequent lessons.

 **Explores** live inside of models.